ruelasb/VanillaJS/README.md

 # VanillaJS
-Primitive LIst.
-No libraries, no frameworks, no bundler: pure elegant javascript.
+Primitive List.
+No libraries, no frameworks, no bundler: pure elegant javascript and jQuery.

 https://www.bryantruelas.com/vanillalist